wso2/docs-is/en/docs/learn/configuring-a-read-write-ldap-user-store.md

 ## Configuring Read-write LDAP user store manager

-Following are the minimum configurations that are need to be provided to configure Read-only LDAP user store manager.
+The following are the minimum configurations that are needed to be provided to configure the Read-only LDAP user store manager.

 <table>
 <thead>